 We buy locally wherever practical, both to support local economies and reduce energy used in shipping food and supplies long distances.
-We are proud that our furnishings are given to us after guests and friends have provided them with a first home.
+We are proud that many of our furnishings are given to us after friends have provided them with a first home.

 Our lawn furniture features a set Adirondack chair made on site with “character wood” pine with knots and distinctive grain that would be discarded in traditional manufacturing.
 These replace plastic furnishings.

 We use biodegradable cleaning products as much as possible.
-Paper products are purchased with the highest level of recycled and post-consumer content possible.
+Paper products are purchased with the highest level of recycled and post-consumer content practicabler.

 Along with conserving energy and reducing waste as noted above, we work to protect our nature trails, to minimize erosion and help protect the diversity of vegetation through forestry management.

-We have had a long-standing covenant among the neighbors on Whitton Pond to protect the wilderness and are in the process of implementing the Kathryn ‘Kit’ Schmauch Conservation Easement that will forever protect some 400 of our 455 acres and protect rare alpine flowers found in the Whitton Pond watershed and on World Fellowship property.
+We have had a long-standing covenant among the neighbors on Whitton Pond to protect the wilderness and are in the process of implementing the Kathryn ‘Kit’ Hively Schmauch Conservation Easement that will forever protect nearly 400 of our 455 acres and protect rare alpine flower habitat found in the Whitton Pond watershed and on World Fellowship property.